One of my teamies on UKScrappers found these instruction for making a mini minibook so I had to have a go.

 I started by putting in the photos of my cats, Sammy (the one looking out of the window) is no longer, she died earlier in the year and her photo has been the only thing in the frame for ages.
 I quite liked the curtain idea so I started the collage with that.

-in a magazine and being a button collector it seems a good thing to add.
+I had seen this in a magazine and being a button collector it seems a good thing to add.

 In amongst all the buttons, lace and trims that I have been given, inherited or picked up at jumble sales I had this lovely button card (I would love to know how old it is)